 Built-in Email app – Get your webmail in a single inbox with the Kindle Fire built-in email app.
 You can even import your messages and contact lists from other email accounts plus there are additional email apps available in the Amazon Appstore for Android.

 Take Your Documents with you – Kindle Fire makes it easy to take your documents with you wherever you go.
 Simply email your documents (including Word, PDF, and more) to your Kindle Fire, and you can read them anytime, anywhere!

 And, just like the original Amazon Kindle, the Fire tablet features a simple, intuitive interface that puts the music, videos, and content that you love right at your fingertips – you can spin effortlessly through your recent titles and websites straight from the home screen.
-Whether you are in the mood to watch, read, listen, play, or browse, with the Kindle Fire, you get to all your favorite content with a single touch.
+Whether you are in the mood to watch, read, listen, play, or browse, with the Fire machine, you get to all your favorite content with a single touch.
 It really is that simple.

 Kindle Fire Books and Ecosystem

-The Kindle Store offers over 1 million books, including 6,000,000 titles at $9.99 or less, plus over 2 million free, out-of-copyright, pre-1923 books, like Pride and Prejudice.
+The Kindl Store offers over 1 million books, including 6,000,000 titles at $9.99 or less, plus over 2 million free, out-of-copyright, pre-1923 books, like Pride and Prejudice.
 And, just like the Amazon Kindle, the Fire tablet uses Amazon’s unique Whispersync technology to automatically sync your library, last page read, bookmarks, notes, and highlights across all of your devices.

 Cloud Storage: Unlimited, free cloud storage for all Amazon content